Education Services home page > CensusAtSchool home page > Senior Years Resources

 To protect privacy there is a rule built into the sampler that the requested sample size cannot exceed 10% of the respondents for the parameters entered.

 All outliers need to be investigated to see whether they are the result of an error or are true outliers.
 If there are errors we remove them.
 We can often identify possible outliers by eye as they are different to the rest of the data set.
-However, it can useful to have an agreed method to identify outliers.
+However, it can be useful to have an agreed method to identify outliers.

 1. Why might it be useful to have one agreed method to identify outliers rather than just using your eye to identify them?

-Using The IQR To Identify Outliers
+Using the IQR to Identify Outliers

 3. For each group calculate and clearly record the 5 figure summary (min, Q1, med, Q3, max) as well as the IQR (inter quartile range).